Drummuie: History

-The main building continued to serve as a technical school until around 1965 when it became the headquarters of Sutherland County Council.
-At that time, some £5 million was spent on acquiring and improving the site.
+The school merged with nearby Golspie High School around 1965, with the building then serving as the High School's technical annex.
+Ownership of the site passed to the Highland Regional Council on local government reorganisation in 1975, which in turn was replaced by the Highland Council in 1996.
 Meanwhile, Drummuie House became surplus to requirements and was acquired by Dr George Murray.

-After the abolition of Sutherland County Council in 1975, ownership of the main building passed to Highland Regional Council, and, following the formation of unitary authorities in 1995, ownership passed to The Highland Council.
+The school building closed in 2000 on the completion of a new technical wing at the main High School site.

-In the 2000, the main building became vacant and the fabric of the building subsequently deteriorated.
-Between August 2006 and March 2008, it was the subject of an extensive programme of refurbishment works.
+The building subsequently deteriorated.
+Between August 2006 and March 2008, it was the subject of an extensive programme of refurbishment works to replace the Highland Council's offices in the area, notably including the former offices of Sutherland County Council on Main Street in Golspie.
 The works, which included external repairs, the refurbishment of the interior and the landscaping of the site, were carried out by Morrison Construction at a cost of £3.5 million to a design by Colin Armstrong Associates.
+It was reported that a total of about £5 million was spent on the project.

-The building was officially re-opened by the council convenor, Sandy Park, on 3 October 2008.
+The building was officially re-opened as council offices on 3 October 2008.